-The Market Position Statement is our annual account of the current shape of the adult social care market in Norfolk, our commissioning intentions and the opportunities that exist for growth.
-It contains a wealth of market intelligence, providing information and insights on care needs across Norfolk, strategic developments, social care spending, the workforce and the priorities for the county’s five CCGs.
-The MPS is a central component of the council’s market shaping work, and the information it contains helps all the parties involved in adult social care in Norfolk to understand the current state of the market, the work that is taking place across a number of programmes and the priorities for future commissioning that will shape the market moving forward.
+The Market Position Statement (MPS) is our annual account of the current shape of the adult social care market in Norfolk, our commissioning intentions and the opportunities that exist for growth.
+It contains a wealth of market intelligence, providing information and insights on care needs across Norfolk, strategic developments, social care spending and the workforce.
+It also presents the findings of important pieces of market development analysis undertaken.
+The MPS is a central component of the Council’s market shaping work, and the information it contains helps all the parties involved in adult social care in Norfolk to understand the current state of the market, the work that is taking place across a number of programmes and the priorities for future commissioning that will shape the market moving forward.